 In Ohio, five people die each day by suicide.
 A report released by the Ohio University College of Health and Sciences in July 2020 found rural counties have higher incidences of suicide and less resources to treat mental health conditions in Ohio.
 Of Ohio’s 88 counties, 37 have above the United States average deaths from suicide.
 Adams, Gallia and Jackson counties have 20 suicides per 100,000 individuals annually; Brown County has 18 per 100,000; Highland, Pike and Ross counties have 17 per 100,000; Scioto and Lawrence Counties have 13 per 100,000; and Vinton County has 11 per 100,000.
 The AAA7 serves all 10 of these counties with a mission of providing resources and services for the area.

 Upcoming virtual training dates have been set and the training is open to anyone in the community who is interested.
-Dates include Feb.
-8 and March 8.
+Dates include: March 8 and April 5.
 Both sessions will begin at 10 a.m. and the training will last a couple hours.
 Attendees will receive materials ahead of time to use in the training.

 If you or someone you know would be interested in participating, or if you have questions about the training, call the AAA7 Training Department at 1-800-582-7277, extension 252 or email [email protected] To register for the training, log on to www.aaa7.org, go to the “Training” tab and click on “Training Registration”.

 Submitted by Jenni Lewis, director of community outreach and training, AAA7.